pirovc/grimer/docs/importing.md

 ## tab-separated file (.tsv)

 GRIMER parses .tsv files with single taxonomic identifier/names annotations or with multi-level (e.g.: lineage) taxonomic annotated observations.

+- Rows contain observations and columns contain samples (use `--transpose` if your file is reversed)
+- First column and first row are used as headers
+- Taxonomy integration: files can have either taxonomic identifiers (NCBI, e.g.: 562) or taxonomic names (NCBI, e.g.: Escherichia coli or GTDB, e.g.: s__Escherichia coli)

 ### Multi-level annotations (e.g. Bacteria;Proteobacteria;Gammaproteobacteria...)